top of page

 Food & Beverage 3

-There is a new concession stand as fans enter the arena with standard, but limited, stadium fare and is equipped to take both cash and credit cards.
+There is a new concession stand as fans enter the arena with standard but limited stadium fare and is equipped to take both cash and credit cards.
 Coke products are sold.
+Food is limited to hot dogs, pretzels and candy.
 There are new bathrooms situated next to the concession stand.
-The lines for both food and bathrooms back up at halftime.
+The lines for both food and bathrooms often back up at halftime.

 Atmosphere 3

-The game-day experience at Rose Hill Gym has been average for many years.
-The team relies on support from a loyal but small contingent of alumni as student support is lacking.
+The game day experience at Rose Hill Gym has been average for many years.
+The team relies on support from a loyal but small contingent of alums as student support is lacking.
 It is unfortunate because the building can be a great home court advantage due to the noise generated by a large crowd.
+Every seat is right on top of the action.

 Fordham Dance Team, Photo by Greg Venuto, Stadium Journey